Measure And Optimize Largest Contentful Paint (LCP)

 Some of the potential optimizations here will apply to all LCP elements, others are specific to the type of content that's causing the LCP (for example text or images).

 Render-blocking resources prevent all page content from rendering.
-They therefore put a lower bound on when your largest content can appear.
+Finishing these critical requests therefore puts a lower bound on when your largest content element can appear.

 Tools like Lighthouse or DebugBear can tell you what requests on your page block rendering.